Garett Nolan

-Garett Nolan is an American model, athlete, online entrepreneur and social media personality, best known for his content on TikTok.
+Garett Nolan (born December 11, 1997) is an American actor, model, and social media personality, best known for his content on TikTok.

 Biography

-Garett Nolan was born in Williamsport, Pennsylvania in 1997, and was raised in South Williamsport, Pennsylvania.
+Garett Nolan was born in Williamsport, Pennsylvania, in 1997, and was raised in South Williamsport, Pennsylvania.
 He graduated from South Williamsport High School in 2016.

 In 2012, Nolan joined USA Cycling in competitive mountain biking, and participated in their Cross-Country Mountain Bike National Championships in 2013.
 Nolan would become a three-time National Cross Country competitor and was ranked in the top five nationally.

 Nolan is best known as a personality on the social media platform TikTok.
-Nolan became one of the platform's first verified profiles in the USA after having joined the platform in November 2019.
-Nolan's TikTok account had 4.7 million followers as of August 2020, 6.4 million followers as of September 2020 and 11.7 million as of March 2021.
-Within TikTok, his profile is ranked at number 9210 in the United States as of March 2021.
+Nolan became one of the platform's first verified profiles in the United States after having joined the platform in November 2019.
+Nolan's TikTok account had 11.7 million as of March 2021.
+Within TikTok, his profile was ranked at number 9210 in the United States as of March 2021.
 Nolan's humorous TikTok post featuring him singing while holding his "disapproving" cat, Ivan, was featured by PopSugar in August 2020.

-Nolan joined the United States Marines Corps in 2018 and is currently an active United States Marine Corps Reservist.
+Nolan joined the United States Marines Corps in 2018 and as of 2020 was an active United States Marine Corps Reservist.
 He is managed by White Cross Management, a California-based model management group owned by photographer and talent scout Jim Jordan.